A Guide to Renting for People With Disabilities

 A person with a disability may require certain accommodations to rent a suitable living environment.
 That’s why it’s important to understand your rights as a renter when searching for accessible housing.
-Under federal law, tenants and prospective tenants with a disability have the right to apply for and live in a rental unit regardless of their impairment.
+Under federal law, tenants and prospective tenants with a disability have the right to apply for and live in a rental unit regardless of their disability.

 MoneyGeek put together an overview to explain how to find a rental and what you’re entitled to as a renter with disabilities.
 Gain insights on financial assistance, advocacy groups and the type of renters insurance coverage you'll need.